raistlinzx/wfadmin/README.md

     }

 #### Add your custom path
-Copy the default config section into your `Config.groovy`, then edit the `paths` section .
+Copy the default config section into your `Config.groovy`, then edit the `paths` section.

     js {
       name = 'Javascript'